Contraband in prisons

 • checking prisoner mail and property for contraband

-• random and targeted monitoring of prisoner telephone calls
+• monitoring prisoner communications, including phone calls

 • banning visitors who attempt to bring contraband into prisons